tomcameron-svg/beat-slicer/README.md

 ## Contributing

 Pull requests are welcome.
 The extension is a single TypeScript file ([src/extension.ts](src/extension.ts)) plus a self-contained HTML dialog ([src/dialog.html](src/dialog.html)).

-Please open an issue before starting significant work so we can discuss the approach.

 ## License